596acres/django-livinglots/README.rst

 You're going to need some help to get your Living Lots site up and running.

 In no particular order, you'll need:

-* A programmer.
+* **A programmer**.
 Someone who knows Python (the language Living Lots is written in) and Django (a Python module Living Lots depends on) would be ideal.
 It would also be great to find someone who has worked with data, mapping data, and knows something about the open data situation in your city.
   They're going to help install Living Lots and customize it to meet your needs.
-* A graphic / web designer.
+* **A graphic / web designer**.
 This person is going to help you determine what your site is going to look like and how people will interact with the site.
-Having a designer is not optional.
+  Having a designer is *not optional*.
 Plan on working with the designer intensively at the beginning of the project and less intensively over a few iterations as the site is getting closer to being ready to go online.
-* Organizer(s) / support network.
+* **Organizer(s) / support network**.
 Once the site is online, how are you going to handle incoming emails and requests for assistance?
-Who is going to provide outreach and ensure that the site is going to be used?
+Who is going to provide outreach and ensure that the site gets used?
 Who will keep an eye on the data in the system to keep it up to date?
 This document focuses on the technical side of the project you're embarking on, but please don't forget this part!

 Paid services